Time-varying double-peaked emission lines following the sudden ignition of the dormant galactic nucleus AT2017bcc: Host galaxy

 We retrieved archival magnitudes of the host galaxy, SDSS J113152.98+295944.8 (or WISEA J113152.97+295944.9), from a number of catalogs.
 Optical data were obtained from the Sloan Digital Sky Survey \citep{Alam2015} in the $u,g,r,i,z$ bands.
 Near-infrared photometry was available from the 2 Micron All Sky Survey \citep[2MASS;][]{Skrutskie2006} in $J,H,K$, and mid-IR from the Wide-field Infrared Survey Explorer \citep[\textit{WISE};][]{Wright2010} in the bands $W1-3$.
 UV data was collected from the Galaxy Evolution Explorer \citep[GALEX;][]{Martin2005}.
 In all cases, we used the default reported magnitudes from each instrument.

 We modelled the resulting spectral energy distribution using \textsc{Prospector} \citep{Johnson2021}.
-We used the Prospector-$\alpha$ model setup from \citet{Leja2017}, where the free parameters are the total mass formed in the galaxy, the metallicity, the current specific star-formation rate in the last 50\,Myr, the widths in time of five equal-mass bins to model the star-formation history, three parameters that control dust absorption by both the interstellar medium and stellar birth clouds, and three parameters governing dust emission.
+We used the Prospector-$\alpha$ model setup from \citet{Leja2017}, where the free parameters are the total mass formed in the galaxy, the metallicity, the current specific SFR in the last 50\,Myr, the widths in time of five equal-mass bins to model the star-formation history, three parameters that control dust absorption by both the interstellar medium and stellar birth clouds, and three parameters governing dust emission.
 We refer the reader to \citet{Leja2017} for an in-depth discussion of these parameters and their degeneracies.
 In particular, the default model does not work well for galaxies with a substantial AGN contribution, so we fit additionally for the fraction of IR emission originating from an AGN torus.
-The model posteriors were explored using \textsc{emcee} \citep{Foreman2013}, and the resulting corner plot is shown in Appendix \ref{sec:app-prosp-corner}.
+The model posteriors were explored using \textsc{emcee} \citep{Foreman2013}.
+We ran the sampler with various combinations of 32-128 walkers \citep{Goodman2010} and chain lengths of $\sim1000-10,000$ steps.
+We found consistent posterior distributions, suggesting reliable convergence.
+The resulting corner plot is shown in Appendix \ref{sec:appendix}.

 The resulting spectral energy distribution (SED) fit is shown in Figure \ref{fig:at2017bcc_sed_sdss}.
 This is a red galaxy with an old stellar population, with most star-formation occurring $\sim 9$\,Gyr ago, and a present-day SFR of $\sim 1\,{\rm M}_\odot\,{\rm yr}^{-1}$.
+The \textit{WISE} colours, $W1-W2=0.62\pm0.05$ and $W2-W3=1.92\pm0.34$, are most consistent with star-forming galaxies.
 This is in contrast to the majority of TDE host galaxies, which typically have star-formation histories peaking $\sim0.1-1$\,Gyr ago \citep{French2020}.
-The star-formation rate is significantly lower than that implied by the radio luminosity of this galaxy, suggesting the radio emission is unlikely to originate from obscured star formation.
+The \textsc{Prospector} SFR is significantly lower than that implied by the radio luminosity of this galaxy.
+To investigate this issue further, we measured the average flux of the narrow [O II]\,$\lambda3727$ line in our spectra and used the calibration of \citet{Kennicutt1998} as an additional SFR indicator.
+This line was chosen as it is not blended with any of the complicated broad line profiles from the Balmer series.
+A luminosity of $\approx 6\times10^{39}$\,erg\,s$^{-1}$ implies a SFR of $\approx 0.1$\,M$_\odot$\,yr$^{-1}$.
+This is somewhat lower than the \textsc{Prospector} SFR, and much lower than the radio-implied SFR.
+Some of the discrepancy may be due to differences in aperture size between imaging and spectra, though we have attempted to scale our spectra to match in principle the apertures used for photometry.
+Our estimate from \textsc{Prospector} may therefore be an overestimate, and the true SFR likely lies somewhere between $\sim 0.1-1$\,M$_\odot$\,yr$^{-1}$.
+Given the very large discrepancy if we interpret it as star formation, we suggest that the radio emission is more likely related to historical AGN activity \citep{Hardcastle2020}.